 not counting customers twice.
 If you count the id of the orders table, you are counting every order.
 If instead you count the id on the

 Customer's order number = 1, then you are going to count each unique customer

 only one time.
 This is applicable for all customer level metrics such as

 Customer's lifetime number of orders.

-In Image 2 above, you can see that there are null
+You can see above that there are null

 customer\_ids in the